 - The pool pump must be installed at a single family residence that receives power from Roseville Electric.

-- The pool pump must have a programmable controller unit (built-in or stand alone) to be eligible for rebate.
-See below for a list of qualifying pool pumps.
+- The pool pump must be a variable speed pump and have a programmable controller unit (built-in or stand alone) to be eligible for rebate.

 - Only pumps and motors installed on new or existing in ground pools qualify (above ground pool, pond, pool cleaner/booster and spas do not qualify).

-Print, complete and send the hard copy Pool Pump Rebate Form and required documents to:
+Complete and send the Pool Pump Rebate Form and required documents to:

 2090 Hilltop Circle